 - The final day on the right is not related to the result date of the leaderboard that was clicked to create the coaching, and is independent of the “Date” displayed at the bottom of the panel.

 - The “Goal” and “Average” represent the group goal and average for the most recently calculated leaderboard.
-Note: The “Goal” and “Average” are independent of the result date of the leaderboard that was clicked to create the coaching, as well as the date at the bottom of the panel.
+Note: The “Goal” and “Average” are independent of the result date of the leaderboard that was clicked to create the coaching and the date at the bottom of the panel.

 - Supervisors can document the coaching by adding a note (e.g. communicating the agent’s performance issue), and/or changing the coaching “Date” .